octokit/octokit.net/CONTRIBUTING.md

 `.\script\configure-integration-tests.ps1`

+NOTE: On Linux/OSX the environment variables currently need to be configured manually.

 After running this, ensure any existing instances of Visual Studio are restarted so they pick up the new environment variables are detected.

+With these variables set, you can run the integration tests locally using

+`.\build.ps1 -Target IntegrationTests` or `.\build.sh --target=IntegrationTests`

-With these variables set, you can run the integration tests locally using `.\build -Target IntegrationTests` or by running the `Octokit.Tests.Integration` assembly in the Visual Studio test runner.
+Alternatively, you can run the `Octokit.Tests.Integration` assembly in the Visual Studio test runner.

-**Note:** as the integration tests rely on using the actual GitHub API, you may encounter issues if running the tests too frequently.
-Please use a test account so that you're not impacted in the unlikely scenario of your account being flagged as a spammer.
+**Note:** as the integration tests rely on using the actual GitHub API, you will encounter API rate limit/abuse detection issues if running the tests too frequently.
+Please use a test account so that your main account is not impacted in the event that the tests trigger the GitHub abuse detection mechanism.

 ### Testing Documentation